donniet4/BeginLinux_Guru/PostQuantumSafeAlgorithmsInRHEL.md

 . . .
 ```

 I can't show you the entire output, but I can show you what you need to see.
 First, you see that AlmaLinux 10.1 is running OpenSSH version 9.9.
 It's not the newest version of OpenSSH, but it's new enough to have the newest PQS algorithms.
 Under the `# key exchange algorithms` line, you see that the first key exchange (`kex`) algorithm listed is the `mlkem768x25519-sha256` algorithm.
 This is a hybrid algorithm that combines the PQS `mlkem768` algorithm that's approved by the U.S. National Institute of Standards and Technology with the non-PQS `curve 25519` algorithm.
 Using this hybrid approach doesn't allow non-PQS clients to log into this machine.
 It's just that some people still don't have complete confidence in the security of PQS algorithms.
-So, they created hybrid algorithms that expect a key exchange to be successful for both the PQS and non-PQS algorithms.
+So, they created hybrid algorithms that expect a key exchange to be successful for both the PQS and non-PQS components.
 In this case, if a key exchange successfully completes for the `mlkem768` algorithm but doesn't successfully complete for the `curve25519` algorithm, then the key exchange fails.

 The next two lines show that the `curve25519` non-PQS algorithm is enabled, which is what allows non-PQS clients to log in.
 If all of the clients on your network that will log into this server are running PQS algorithms, then you'll want to disable `curve25519`.
 (Showing you how to do that is beyond the scope of this article.)